CheyneyComputerScience/CREMA-D/README.md

 1079_TAI_DIS_XX.flv
 1091_IWW_FEA_XX.flv

+**Note:** The following files do not display correctly based on their filename, but they are most likely what the raters saw.
+(Thank you ruanxiu520 for finding these and pointing them out.):

+- 1076_MTI_NEU_XX.flv - very short, no audio
+- 1076_MTI_SAD_XX.flv - error picture, no audio, very short
+- 1064_TIE_SAD_XX.flv - file has no duration
+- 1064_IEO_DIS_MD.flv - this file is actually 1 minute long and has all emotional displays for It's Eleven O'clock.

 ##### Audio Files

 MP3 Audio files used for presentation to the Raters are stored in the AudioMP3 directory.

+**Note:** The following files do not have correct audio based on their filename, but they are most likely what the raters heard.
+(Thank you ruanxiu520 for finding these and pointing them out.):

+- 1076_MTI_NEU_XX.mp3 - very short, no audio (WAV file is fine)
+- 1076_MTI_SAD_XX.mp3/wav - no audio, very short
+- 1064_TIE_SAD_XX.mp3 - file has no duration
+- 1064_IEO_DIS_MD.mp3 - this file is actually 1 minute long and has all emotional displays for It's Eleven O'clock.

 ##### Processed Audio